 The 1st Anniversary of the Start of WW1 took place at intercession day at St Pauls in 1915.

 Only the British could hold a gathering on the one year anniversary of the start of War, while the War was still on.
-It was not so much a remembrance of those lost in battle, from one year of fighting, it was a prayer for the country for hope, faith and love, would once again revive, and the world be saved again by the soul of the people.
+It was not so much a remembrance of those lost in battle, from one year of fighting, it was a prayer for the country for hope, faith and love.
+Would the world once again revive and survive these terrible times.
 Little did the crowds know on this August day, that their call for peace would not come for another 3 years, with many more millions yet to die.

 On Wednesday 4th August 1915, King George V and Queen Alexandra attended the special Intercessory service at St Pauls Cathedral, London. led by the Archbishop of Canterbury.
 More than 3,000 territorial troops filled the areas around St Pauls, along with the public filling the roads down Ludgate hill.